kubernetes-sigs/kustomize/examples/components.md

 EOF
 ```

-Define a `community` overlay, that bundles the external DB and reCAPTCHA
+Define a `community` variant, that bundles the external DB and reCAPTCHA
 components:

 ```shell